System Backup and Recovery SOP

 1. Create a full OS level snapshot and on-device (USB stick) rescue media needed to restore the system in the event of a hardware failure

-3. Upon system restoration and reboot, upload the restoration logs into the evidence portal
+3. Upon system restoration and reboot, the restoration logs are sent to the central log service

-If the daily OS backup procedure completes without errors, a status report is automatically sent to the evidence portal.
+4. If the daily OS backup procedure completes without errors, a status report is automatically sent to the central log server.
 If any errors occur, an email is sent to all IT System Administrators with details of the error to be remediated.

-Upon notification of a system failure or data loss.
+Upon notification of a system failure, the IT System Administrators will

 1. Identify and replace defective hardware